rebelpl/bc-api2-client/README.md

 ## Usage

 ### Setup
-To use the client, you need to obtain a valid Access Token.
+To use the client, you need a valid Access Token.
 Use an OAuth client to obtain it (for example [rebelpl/oauth2-businesscentral](https://github.com/rebelpl/oauth2-businesscentral)).

 ```php